giffordlabcvr/DIGS-for-EVEs/README.md

 ## References

-Investigations of the data generated in this project have been described in the following publications:
+Investigations of  data generated in this project have been reported in the following open access publications:

-1. Blanco-Melo, D., et al. (2023).
-A novel approach to exploring the dark genome and its application to mapping of the vertebrate virus ‘fossil record’. *bioRxiv*, 2023: p.
-2023.10.17.562709.
+1. Blanco-Melo, D., et al. (2024).
+A novel approach to exploring the dark genome and its application to mapping of the vertebrate virus ‘fossil record’. *Genome Biology*, 25, Article number: 120

 2. Campbell, M.A., et al. (2022).
 Comparative analysis reveals the long-term coevolutionary history of parvoviruses and vertebrates. *PLoS Biol*, 20(11): p. e3001867.